 Another example of an excellent mass-media intervention is the popular SABC TV drama, Soul City, that aims to change basic social norms around gender inequality.
 According to Shereen Usdin, Soul City project manager, Soul City’s decision to tackle gender inequality is based on the understanding that condoms will never be used unless there is negotiation around sex, and partners can talk about the sexual act.

 Rather than preach about the dangers of HIV, condom-promotion should show that when people are comfortable with, and in control of, their sexuality, condoms do not result in unsatisfactory sex.

 At the same time, messages around condom-use need to be authentic.
 We have been led to believe that only those who “sleep around” need to use a condom.
 Otherwise, magic words like “relationship”, “marriage” and “love” are seen to be protection enough.
 Condom promotion must show that condoms do not undermine the assumption of mutual trust which is the basis of human relationships.
 As Gordon Isaacs, a psychotherapist specializing in HIV/AIDS, points out, when people are confronted by condoms they do not see plastic but images in their heads that date back to their grandparents.
 In other words, images of promiscuity and sinfulness.

 Promoting condoms should not instill and reinforce fear of AIDS and, by implication, of people living with HIV/AIDS.
 Rather, the aim of condom promotion is to change the way people think and feel about condoms.
 Advertising needs to take this into account.
 Otherwise, advertisements are no more than a highly visible yet meaningless contribution to the counter-productive quick-fix solutions that we are trying to avoid.

-* Jo Stein is a researcher for Health-e news service.
+* Jo Stein was a researcher for Health-e News.